Buritis at the outer femoral bone projection – Step 3

-This rehabilitation guide for pain on the outside of the hip has been developed in collaboration with Marie Bagger Bohn, PhD, Senior Researcher, Regional Hospital Horsens, Denmark, and Jeppe Lange, PhD, Consultant, Department of Orthopaedic Surgery, Regional Hospital Horsens, Denmark, and Deputy Head of the Department of Clinical Medicine, Aarhus University.
+This rehabilitation guide for pain on the outside of the hip has been produced in collaboration with Dr Marie Bagger Bohn, PhD, Senior Researcher at Horsens Regional Hospital, and Dr Jeppe Lange, PhD, Head of Research and Consultant at the Department of Orthopaedic Surgery, Horsens Regional Hospital, and Deputy Head of the Department of Clinical Medicine, Aarhus University.
+Jeppe Lange, PhD, Head of Research, Department of Orthopaedic Surgery, Horsens Regional Hospital, and Deputy Head of the Department of Clinical Medicine, Aarhus University.

 Condition

-Unlimited: Cycling with the saddle up.
-Swimming.
-Walking.
+Unlimited: Cycling with the saddle up high.
+Swimming Walk.

 Stretching